Spooky Chic Halloween Kitchen Decor

 Inspiration struck when I was in my kitchen one day and thought they would look perfect when spread out on the shelves in my pantry.
 I immediately got to work and created what I’m sharing with you today.
 I couldn’t be happier with the results.

 Want more details on my pantry?
-(Paint colors, decor, etc.) Check out my kitchen remodel post HERE.
-Curious how I decorate this space for Christmas?
-Check out this post HERE.
+(Paint colors, decor, etc.) Check out my kitchen remodel post.
+You can also see how I decorated my pantry for Christmas. how I decorate this space for Christmas?

 kitchen butlers pantry decorated for halloween.